-The Bachelor of Science Degree in Mechanical Engineering requires:
+The Bachelor of Science Degrees require:

 - The official transfer of all coursework listed on the plan of study to the University of Colorado Boulder: https://www.colorado.edu/engineering-advising/get-your-degree/transfer-students/transfer-credit-policy